bbauska/UofM-AdvStyling/readme.md

 <!-- ![](images/image046.webp){width="6.0in" height="3.1044870953630794in"} -->

 You can see that my paragraph down here still fits, but the columns just look at little bit awkward.
-Particularly, if I\'m somewhere in that awkward range of two columns fit, but not the third.
-So, while the main page is responsive, let\'s work on those columns.
+Particularly, if I&apos;m somewhere in that awkward range of two columns fit, but not the third.
+So, while the main page is responsive, let&apos;s work on those columns.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 47.  (xx) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->